minahermina/imglib/README.md

 ## ⚠️ Warning

-> ⚠️  Expect dirty, spaghetti, smelly code! <br>
->  This project is a learning exercise, and the code may not be pretty or optimized.
+> - This project is a learning exercise, and the code may not be pretty or optimized.
 I'm still learning, so bear with me as I improve over time.
-Feedbacks are welcome!
+Feedbacks are welcome! <br>
+> - Expect dirty, spaghetti, smelly, and buggy code! <br>

 # imglib